resonance-designs/longhairrecords/docs/Server_Maintenance.md

 ## Linode Dashboard

 Linode, an is a cloud computing platform that provides virtual machines (called Linodes) and other services for businesses and individuals to build, deploy, and scale applications in the cloud.
-It offers a user-friendly interface and a variety of server types, scalable resources (cpu's, memory, storage, etc), for different workloads.
+It offers a user-friendly interface and a variety of server types, scalable resources (cpu's, memory, storage, etc.), for different workloads.
 This is where the Longhair Records ecommerce site is deployed.
 We'll go over some of the things we can do in the Linode dashboard relevant to maintaining the site.

 ### Linode Users

-You should have received an invite to manage the Longhair Records server on the Linode dashboard.
-If you have not received an invite, let the admin (resonance.designs.com@gmail.com) know.
-All of the documentation below is for invited users.
-After you receive the invite and have set your password, you should be able to do all of the actions documented below.
+You should have received an invitation to manage the Longhair Records server on the Linode dashboard.
+If you have not received an invitation, let the admin (resonance.designs.com@gmail.com) know.
+All the documentation below is for invited users.
+After you receive the invite and have set your password, you should be able to do all the actions documented below.

 #### Creating Accounts And Accessing Server